a-type/website/src/pages/blog/lofi-sync.md

 Of course, once you're online, we want things to be more responsive.
 Syncing operations as they happen lets us have full realtime multiplayer quite easily!
 Whenever a change is made to a document, the replica sends that operation in a message to the server.
 The server then rebroadcasts the operation to all of its peers.

-In lo-fi, clients don't stream operations immediately to the server by default - they batch them to reduce traffic.
+In Verdant, clients don't stream operations immediately to the server by default - they batch them to reduce traffic.
 Batching timerange is configurable.

 ### What happens when a replica receives operations